jmhuie/SlicerBiomech/README.md

 ## Module Descriptions

-* [**SegmentGeometry:**](https://github.com/jmhuie/Slicer-SegmentGeoemtry/main/Docs/SegmentGeoemtry) Iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
+* [**SegmentGeometry:**](https://github.com/jmhuie/SlicerBiomech/main/Docs/SegmentGeometry) Iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
 Results are exported to a table and plotted for quick visualizations.
 Inputs are a segmentation node and volume node, but the module can be used to analyze 3D models imported from outside 3D Slicer.
-* **DentalDynamics:** Uses simple lever mechanics to automate tooth stress calculations for modeling tooth function.
+* [**Dental Dynamics:**](https://github.com/jmhuie/SlicerBiomech/main/Docs/DentalDynamics) Uses simple lever mechanics to automate tooth stress calculations for modeling tooth function.
 Results can be exported and analyzed with the functional homodonty framework.

 ## Dependencies
-SlicerBiomech has no required dependencies, but there are a few extensions we recommend installing that are often used in accompanying workflows.
+SlicerBiomech has no required dependencies, but there are a few extensions we recommend installing that are used in many SlicerBiomech workflows.

 ## Recommended extensions to install manually
 The following extension provides many tools for Slicer that are useful for importing, visualizing, and analyzing specimen morphology data.
 * [**SlicerMorph:**](https://github.com/SlicerMorph/SlicerMorph) A segment editor effect useful for isolating endocasts or filling spaces.
-The following extension provides many useful segmentation tools that is are often used in SlicerBiomech workflows.
+The following extension provides many segmentation tools that is are often useful for SlicerBiomech users.
-* [**SlicerSegmentEditorExtraEffects:**](https://github.com/lassoan/SlicerSegmentEditorExtraEffects) Provides additional segmentation effects and utilities, such as the SplitSegment function that allows saving the 3D volume into multiple smaller, individual volumes using the provided segmentation.
+* [**SlicerSegmentEditorExtraEffects:**](https://github.com/lassoan/SlicerSegmentEditorExtraEffects) Provides additional segmentation effects and utilities.
-The following extension is required for many workflows using both SegmentGeoemtry and DentalDynamics
+The following extension is used in many workflows for  SegmentGeoemtry and Dental Dynamics.
 * [**SurfaceWrapSolidify:**](https://github.com/sebastianandress/Slicer-SurfaceWrapSolidify) A segment editor effect useful for isolating endocasts or filling spaces.